aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 ## Finished!

 If you've reached this point without issue, CONGRATULATIONS!
 You have successfully run several Nextflow workflows with scalable, AWS Batch-Squared, architecture!

+### What you learned

+* There are three ways to run Nextflow, each with different levels of interactivity, compute power, and scalability
+* Nextflow provides a lot of flexibility with where workflow definitions are stored and where they are ultimately run.
+Because you can source workflows directly from Git repositories, you can incorporate DevOps principles (like continuous integration and continuous deployment) into your workflow development
+* The Nextflow community provides a lot of resources to help you develop your bioinformatics pipelines - even if you are just getting started